Keyboard shortcuts

 • Two sources ship an item with the same name.
 Namespace one with mind meld <repo> --namespace <prefix>, so its items install as <prefix>:<name>.
 See examples/namespacing/.

 • Where things live: see Configuration.
-Override the roots with MIND_HOME and CLAUDE_HOME.
+Override the roots with MIND_HOME and MIND_DEFAULT_LOBE (CLAUDE_HOME is a legacy alias for the latter and is still read).

 • Before publishing a source, run mind review <path> to check its mind.toml, item kinds, {{ns:}} references, and pin directive.
 See Authoring a source.